link1905/system-design-101/content/docs/system-administration/system-deployment/_index.md

 }
 ```

-Then, we can deploy the system's processes on different virtual machines.
+System processes can then be deployed on different virtual machines.
-This comes with a big security benefit,
+This approach offers a significant security benefit:
-even some processes are attacked,
+even if some processes on one VM are compromised,
-they can't be used to affect on others and the physical machine.
+they cannot directly affect processes on other VMs or the underlying physical machine.

 ```d2
 m: Server {